 “RWE Neuland Solar Farm” photovoltaic plant with integrated battery storage

-The planned solar plant is expected to provide 12 MW of electricity at its peak.
-The connected battery storage will be configured for a two-hour charging and supply cycle of 4.1 MW.
+The solar plant provides 12 MW of electricity at its peak.
+The connected battery storage is configured for a two-hour charging and supply cycle of 4.1 MW.
 It thus acts as a buffer between solar power generation and the grid, enabling power feed-in to be even better matched to demand.